KSXGitHub/parallel-disk-usage/README.md

 Alternatively, the `pdu` command provides `--json-input` flag and `--json-output` flag.
 The `--json-output` flag converts disk usage data into JSON and the `--json-input` flag turns said JSON into visualization.
 These 2 flags allow integration with other CLI tools (via pipe, as per the UNIX philosophy).

+Beware that the structure of the JSON tree differs depends on the number of file/directory names that were provided (as CLI arguments):
+* If there are only 0 or 1 file/directory names, the name of the tree root would be a real path (either `.` or the provided name).
+* If there are 2 or more file/directory names, the name of the tree root would be `(total)` (which is not a real path), and the provided names would correspond to the children of the tree root.

 ## Installation

 ### Any Desktop OS